J-Lentz/iwgtk/README.md

 `graphical-session.target` unit, then iwgtk can be started at the beginning of every desktop session by enabling the `iwgtk.service` unit.

+### Configuration
+Icon colors can be customized by editing the application's config file.
+The system-wide config file is located at `/etc/iwgtk.conf`.
+This file can be copied to `~/.config/iwgtk.conf` if desired, in which case the system-wide config file will be ignored.
+For further instructions, please refer to the comments in `iwgtk.conf`.

 ## Dependencies
 * iwd (>=1.28)
 * gtk4 (>= 4.6)